The Black Hole (1979 film): Casting

-Visual effects
+Special effects

-Although Star Wars (1977) had revolutionized the use of computerized motion control miniature effects, The Black Hole was shot using a blend of traditional camera techniques and newly developed computer-controlled camera technology.
+Although Star Wars (1977) had revolutionized the use of computerized motion control miniature special effects, The Black Hole was shot using a blend of traditional camera techniques and newly developed computer-controlled camera technology.
 Disney wanted to rent equipment from Industrial Light and Magic, but it was unavailable during the film's production period and was prohibitively expensive.
 In the end, Disney turned to its own engineering department, which created the ACES (Automated Camera Effects System).
-The computerized system allowed for the camera to take double exposure photographs of the miniature models as it moves convincingly across the matte painting.
-It also permitted the actors to move unrestrictedly within a matte painting, and the camera tracks them within a non-existent set that would be painted in later.
+The computerized system allowed the camera to take double exposure photographs of the miniature models as it moves convincingly across the matte painting.
+It also permitted the actors to move unrestrictedly within a matte painting while the camera tracks them within a non-existent set that would be painted in later.
 The Mattescan system was then used to composite live-action shots onto a single matte painting while the camera is in motion on several axes.
 In total, 150 matte paintings were created for the film under the supervision of Harrison Ellenshaw, but only 13 were used in the film.

 Soundtrack

-Disney hired John Barry, famous as the composer of the James Bond films, to compose the film's score.
+In April 1979, Disney hired John Barry, best known as the composer for the James Bond films, to compose the film's score.
 It was the first film score ever to be recorded digitally.

 An album of highlights from the score was released on LP by Disneyland Records in 1979.
 The 1979 album master was made available digitally on iTunes in 2007.
 On August 23, 2011, Intrada Records released the complete score on compact disc.
-The release overcame many technical hurdles, because the format the score was recorded on, the 32-track 3M Digital Recorder, was so obscure and obsolete.
+The release overcame many technical hurdles, because the format the score was recorded on, the 32-track 3M Digital Recorder, was both obscure and obsolete.